sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - getting-started.md

 You can also natural-language methods such as Question in JSON, or in Sensible Instruct, Sensible's visual authoring tool.
 For more information about Sensible Instruct, see [Get started with AI-powered extractions](doc:getting-started-ai).

-Natural-language methods, such as Sensible's Question method or GPT-3 powered Table method, can handle many scenarios, but run up against limitations with highly complex document formatting, or layouts.
+Natural-language methods, such as Sensible's Question method or GPT-3 powered Table method, can run up against limitations with highly complex document formatting, or layouts.
 In such cases, combine natural-language methods with layout-based methods in the same document extraction configuration.

-Let's look next at layout-based methods.
+Let's look next at several simple layout-based methods.

 How it works: Label method
 ----